2020 EE BAFTAs: 1917 dominates with magnificent seven

 Kathleen Kennedy

-On a personal note, I would like to offer my congratulations to the Plaza Community Cinema, which was the recipient of the For The Love of Film award.
+On a personal note, I would like to offer my congratulations to the Plaza Community Cinema, who were the recipients of the For The Love of Film award.

 I had two spells volunteering there in 2011-12 and 2012-13, and it was a delight to see my former employers Janet Dunn and Martin Fol get the opportunity to attend last night’s ceremony.